yagrawl/task/README.md

 # task
-A front-end project for a task countdown webapp Accessible at https://yagrawl.github.io/task
+A front-end project for a task countdown webapp.
+Accessible at https://yagrawl.github.io/task